 The Core is also committed to an educational goal.
 Not only will Center members be trained on the operation of instruments, it is the intent that all users completely understand cytometric theory, application, and data analysis.

 - Support current COBRE and Center projects.
-The Core provides state-of-the-art equipment and the technical and analytical expertise to address the flow cytometric needs of the supported early career investigators and other members of the Diabetes and Obesity Center at the University of Louisville.
+The Core provides state-of-the-art equipment and the technical and analytical expertise to address the flow cytometric needs of the supported early career investigators, other members of the Diabetes and Obesity Center and other investigators at the University of Louisville.